x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/faq.md

 The .csv file is used to determine the mapping between the source hierarchy and the destination mailbox.
 It contains only the top-level folders.
 Child folders under the top-level folders are automatically migrated.
 Therefore, if a new child folder is added, it's migrated during the process.
 If a new top-level folder is created, it will be created in the mailbox that contains the writable copy of the hierarchy.

-### During migration to Exchange 2016 public folders, if there's a long window of time between suspension and finalization, how can I force a delta sync so that users can access public folders during the final sync?
+### During a public folder migration, if there's a long window of time between suspension and finalization, how can I force a delta sync so that users can access public folders during the final sync?

-You can force a delta sync to occur before finalization (prior to locking the source) by running the following Shell command:
+You can force a delta sync to occur before finalization (prior to locking the source) by running the following Exchange PowerShell command:

 ```
 Resume-PublicFolderMigrationRequest \PublicFolderMigration